 Indeed, THE CROWD WAS CRAZY.
-We arrived at about 10am and the queue was already madness.
+We arrived at about 10am and the queue was MADNESS.

 Holding on to our e-tickets, we walked triumphantly in the express lane to the cable car lane with many pair of eyes looking at us green with envy.
 It was a hot day, I cannot imagine ourselves putting up with the weather and the LOOOOOOOOONG wait to get to the cable car ride.
-I believe we will give up on this attraction eventually but so glad we made the right move.
+I believe we will give up on this attraction eventually.
+I’m so thankful I made the right move.

 Directions: Take to Lai King MTR for transfer and sit all the way to Tung Chung MTR.

 To allow my family to have the full experience on the cable car and a good view of the nature, I bought the 1+1 Crystal & Standard Cabin Round trip @ 240HKD per person.
 Meaning, we depart from Tung Chung on a Crystal cabin and return from Ngong Ping on a standard cabin.

 Shopping and lunch were next at Citygate outlet, which is located at Tung Chung MTR.
 We didn’t snag many great deals except that my parents bought a pair of shoes each from Rockport.
 Citygate outlet houses many brands that retail at a relatively cheaper price but they are mostly slightly past seasons and their sizes run out fast.